More than 800 brokers nominate a charity for share of £1million fund

 Annual slavery and human trafficking statement – Modern Slavery Act 2015.

-The Ecclesiastical Insurance Group is committed to preventing acts of modern slavery and human trafficking from occurring within both its business and supply chains, and expects those same high standards from its suppliers.
+The Group is committed to preventing acts of modern slavery and human trafficking from occurring within both its business and supply chains and expects those same high standards from its suppliers.

 Our UK supply chain is managed centrally by a team of procurement specialists within our Finance and Claims departments.
 Supply chain relationships for our overseas businesses are managed locally.

-The Ecclesiastical Insurance Group expects and requires that each of its suppliers conducts business in a lawful and ethical manner.
-We have a Procurement, Purchasing and Outsourcing Policy which we adhere to in order to ensure all suppliers, whether they are being centrally or locally managed, go through the appropriate checks and scrutiny so that they are aware of and subscribe to our expectations, standards and procedures.
+The Group expects and requires that each of its suppliers conduct business in a lawful and ethical manner.
+We have a Procurement Policy and an Outsourcing Policy which we adhere to in order to ensure all suppliers, whether they are being centrally or locally managed, go through the appropriate checks and scrutiny so that they are aware of and subscribe to our expectations, standards and procedures.

-Specifically relevant to our compliance with the Code we:
+Specifically relevant to our compliance with the Act, during the period we:

 Nevertheless, we regularly evaluate the nature and extent of our exposure to risk in our supply chain and modern slavery will be included in that evaluation going forward.

-This statement is made in accordance with Section 54(1) of the Modern Slavery Act 2015 and constitutes the Ecclesiastical Insurance Group's slavery and human trafficking statement for the financial year commencing 1 January 2017 and ending 31 December 2017.
+This statement is made in accordance with Section 54(1) of the Modern Slavery Act 2015 and constitutes the Group's slavery and human trafficking statement for the financial year commencing 1 January 2022 and ending 31 December 2022.